jeferal/point_net_suite/README.md

 | Learning Rate | Optimizer | Batch Size | Num Points | Grouping Method | Dropout | Scheduler | Label Smoothing | Extra Feature Dropout |
 |---------------|-----------|------------|------------|-----------------|---------|-----------|------------------|-----------------------|
 | 0.001         | AdamW     | 16          | 8192       | MSG             | 0.5     | Cosine    | 0.0              | 0.2                   |

+**Experiment Setup**
+This experiment is done by changing parameters of the training script.
+Label loss to 0 and weighted loss to None.
+PointNet++ is trained with the Dales dataset.

 **Hypothesis:**